Getting Ready to Retire

 If you are not currently enrolled in a UTSaver 457(b) DCP plan and would like to participate in the Deferred Compensation Program you must enroll in a UTSaver 457(b) DCP plan before the 15th of the month in which you are retiring.
-You may enroll in a plan through Retirement Manager.
+You may enroll in a plan through UTRetirement Manager.
 For more information, please see Voluntary Retirement Programs and Approved Voluntary Retirement Providers.

 If possible, please submit retirement questions in advance to your HR Business Partner to make the most of your meeting time.